 How is general anaesthetic administered?

-GA is usually started off (“induced”) by propofol IV in the hand or arm (for a description of how this works, click here.
+GA is usually started off (“induced”) by propofol IV in the hand or arm.
 For children, some anaesthetists will induce with gas using a breathing mask – sevoflurane is quick enough to get them to sleep without too much fuss.
 In the old days, it used to be very unpleasant to induce with gas.
 The gas used back then (Halothane) smelled pretty bad and it was a fairly slow process, especially for adults.
 Sevoflurane, the agent used nowadays, doesn’t smell too bad and works very quickly.

 Sevoflurane is also the agent typically used for maintaining general anaesthesia after induction, in both adults and kids.

 What is it like?
 First-hand accounts of General Anaesthesia